Dried Chilies Mastery: Types, Storage, Creative Uses & Safety Guide

 • Use separate utensils for raw and cooked foods if working with hot chilies.

-• If burned, use milk or oil to neutralize the burn, not water.
+• If burned, use dairy products like milk or yogurt to neutralize the burn, not water or oil.

 Hands wearing gloves while preparing dried chilies